Ideal Gas Law Examples in Real Life

 Weather and Atmospheric Science

 Meteorologists rely heavily on the ideal gas law to understand and predict weather patterns.
-But as air rises in the atmosphere, the pressure decreases, causing the air to expand and cool according to the ideal gas law.
+That said, as air rises in the atmosphere, the pressure decreases, causing the air to expand and cool according to the ideal gas law.
 This principle explains why mountain tops are colder than sea level even when they receive the same solar radiation.

 Automotive Industry